Table Pre-training: A Survey on Model Architectures, Pre-training Objectives, and Downstream Tasks: Preliminaries

-Typically a cell is the intersection of one row and one column in a table.
-Sometimes multiple cells can be merged into a larger cell that occupies multiple rows and columns.
-Cells are basic units in bi-dimensional tables to record text, numerical values, formats, formulas, etc.
+Typically, a cell is the intersection of one row and one column in a table.
+And multiple cells can be merged into a larger cell that occupies multiple rows and columns.
+Cells are basic units to record text, numerical values, formats, formulas, etc.

 1) Text.
-Text is a critical component in the table to record meta information in headers, notes, and captions.
-It is also an important part of the data region, e.g., textual columns such as team names in Figure~\ref{fig:realtable} (a).
+Text is a critical component in the table to record meta information in headers, notes, and captions, as well as data region cells.
 Texts in tables are basically in NL but often have short lengths and concise meanings to meet the space restriction in documents.

 2) Numerical values.
-Besides texts, a large proportion of table cells also store numerical values, as shown in Figure~\ref{fig:realtable}.
+A large proportion of cells store numerical values.
 Unlike text, numerical values could have arithmetical relationships, such as sum and proportion, and statistical characteristics, such as distribution and trend.

 3) Visual formats.
-Tables have various intuitive formats to highlight the table structure or content, such as border, alignment, background color, font, merging, formatting string (e.g., "yyyy/m/d"), etc.~\cite{dong2020learning}.
+Tables have various intuitive formats to present the table structure or content, such as border, alignment, background color, and font~\cite{dong2020neural}.

 4) Formulas.
-In several popular end-user tools such as Excel, Google Sheet, and Notion\footnote{https://www.notion.so/}, spreadsheet formulas or other kinds of formal formulas are used to store the logical and numerical cell relationships in tables explicitly.
+In several popular end-user tools such as Excel and Google Sheet, spreadsheet formulas are used to store the logical and numerical relationships between cells.

 5) Other elements such as hyperlinks, images, and icons can also be inserted into a cell.
-A table can even be nested in Word documents by inserting one or more tables into individual cells.
+A table can even be nested in Word documents by inserting sub-tables into individual cells.